emtee40/SurvivalManual-wiki/Power.md

 ### Aluminum-air cells

 Industrially produced "pure" aluminum (such as soda cans or aluminum foils) allows to make more powerful cells.
 For instance, a traditional Volta cell made of aluminum and copper, for 10cm by 10cm metal parts (electrodes), will produce 10mA.
-Aluminum / activated charcoal cells with salt water electrolyte produce 1V and 100mA.
+Aluminum and activated charcoal cells of the same dimension, with salt water electrolyte, produce 1V and 100mA.

 Activated charcoal is usually used to filter aquarium water.
 Well burnt regular charcoal will be efficient too, once reduced in large grain powder, in order to contain the maximum air in it.

 To make an aluminum-air cell, cut a 10cm by 10cm aluminum foil piece.
-Lay soaked in salt water paper on it.
+Lay salt water soaked paper on it.
 Set a 1cm thick charcoal layer on the soaked paper.
 Put a bare copper wire across the carbon.
 Fold the edges of the aluminum foil, like you would close a burrito.
 The copper wire must not touch the aluminum.
 Press on the aluminum burrito to activate it.
-The tension appears between the copper wire (being the positive pole) and the aluminum foil (being the negative one).
+The volts appear between the copper wire (being the positive pole) and the aluminum foil (negative one).

 The drawback here is that aluminum is getting oxidized withing tens of minutes.
 Aluminum oxidation is sticking on the aluminum part, preventing the reaction from continuing.
 The aluminum anode can be mechanically brushed to remove oxidation, or bleach can be added to the salt water to reactivate the cell.

-25 of those cells would produce the same amount of energy than a standard USB 1.0 port delivers (5V, 500mA).
+5 parallel series of 5 cells will produce the same amount of energy than a standard USB 1.0 port (5V, 500mA).
 If it runs for half an hour it would represent a typical 12% refill of Lithium-ion (3.7V, 2400mAh, ~10Wh).

+Building bigger cells (50cm x 10cm aluminum foil and 50cm copper collecting cathode) should allow to deliver 5V and 500mA with only one series of only 5 cells.
+Most smartphones will furthermore accept 1A charging power, which leads again to bigger cells.
+But the quickest you reload your phone battery, the more the battery will be damaged by the process.
+You can't prevent the battery from getting worn by the reload process, but slower reloads will worn the less.

 ## Tips & Tricks